iffy/iffy.github.com/content/posts/build-with-docker.md

 Then I mount the project directory and build/install all the assets:

-    docker run -v $(PWD):/build pb-static-builder /bin/bash -l build.sh
+    docker run -v $(PWD):/build static-builder /bin/bash -l build.sh

-(`build.sh` is a custom script for building all the things.
-You could also use grunt/gulp/whatever).
+(`build.sh` is a custom build script for this particular project.
+You could also use Grunt/gulp/whatever).

-I could even host the built image somewhere so that I didn't even have to do the build step on each machine -- just download the image and go!
+## Collaboration win ##

+I did this for a personal project on which the only collaborators are myself and myself on a different computer.
+But such a setup would be great on projects with lots of collaborators.

 Thanks, Docker!